the-technat/dotfiles/README.md

 This is only required for signing git commits, every other tool will use the key from macOS's ssh-agent.
 The config for git commit signing is managed via dotfiles, but the key location is non-determinstic, hence this symlink.
 Don't forget to add the key as signing and authentication key in your Github account!

+#### Java

+For java (openjdk) to work in the terminal on macOS you need to symlink it: `sudo ln -sfn /opt/homebrew/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk`.

 <details closed>
 <summary>Concepts and details</summary>